ValveSoftware/unity-xr-plugin/com.valve.openvr/README.md

 ### SteamVR Input System:
-* Install SteamVR Unity Plugin v2.6.0b2 (https://github.com/ValveSoftware/steamvr_unity_plugin/releases/tag/2.6.0b3)
+* Install SteamVR Unity Plugin v2.6.1+ from the Asset Store (https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647) or GitHub (https://github.com/ValveSoftware/steamvr_unity_plugin/releases/)
-* It should install the OpenVR XR API package automatically for 2020.1+ for 2019.3/4 you’ll need to add it with the instructions above.
+* It will install the OpenVR XR API package automatically for 2020.1+ for 2019.3/4 you’ll need to add it with the instructions above.
 * Open the SteamVR Input window (Window -> SteamVR Input)
 * Accept the default json
 * Click Save and Generate